 Pipedrive pricing

-Square Appointments is a versatile client database software for small businesses to larger enterprises.
+Square Appointments is a versatile client database software for small businesses.
 It’s part of a suite of services offered by point-of-sale (POS) provider Square.

 Here’s what a booking calendar looks like in Square Appointments:

-Use the software to collect and store client contact information and appointment history.
-You can also add notes to record specific details about customer preferences or previous interactions.
+Collect and store client contact information and appointment history.
+You can also add notes to record specific preferences or previous interactions.

 For example, a hairstylist might add:

-Insights like these can help you tailor services to each client for a more enjoyable customer experience.
+Insights like these help you tailor services to each client for a more enjoyable customer experience.

 Square Appointments allows users to: